RikuOta/sass-windmill/README.md

     // Temporary selector name to be replaced by value-name.
     $wm-value-placeholder: VAL;

-    // If use breakpoint-prefix on minimum screen width, set true.
+    // If use the breakpoint-prefix on minimum screen width, set true.
     //
     // Example:
     // Selector: .foo-SCR-bar